-In a highly competitive market, it is crucial be ahead and deploy software projects quickly.
+In a highly competitive market, it is crucial to be ahead and deploy a new approach to software development and software projects quickly.
 But this is not an easy task, especially with a scarcity in skilled IT professionals.
 The majority of businesses outsource software development to shorten production time and cut costs.

 What is application management?